 The fact is, mathematically speaking past results have no bearing whatsoever on future results.
 Why would they?
 Because underneath all those lovely numbers… it’s just balls.

 (Even if they seem to make those pretty patterns when you really, really look for them…)

-In pure maths terms if you play the same numbers each draw, or change them every week – it makes no difference at all.
+So in pure maths terms if you play the same numbers all the time, or change them every week – it makes no difference at all.

 Two Things To Note However…

 Firstly, creating perfect randomness is not easy (just ask a programmer).
-That’s why I said ‘mathematically speaking’ about 3 times :-).
+That’s why I said ‘mathematically’ about 3 times. 🙂

 So if you are choosing certain numbers because you think they are a little bit more likely to appear than others – for real physical reasons – then you will probably prefer to stick with those numbers.
 At least for a time.
 (You can learn about this kind of thing and lots more in my Lottery Strategy Group).

 Secondly, there are some reasons to avoid picking too many of certain types of numbers (clue: think popular!), but I’ll talk more about those reasons another time.